searchlight/icinga-operator/docs/guides/cluster-alerts/cert.md

 ```

 Voila! `cert` command has been synced to Icinga2.
 Please visit [here](/docs/guides/notifiers.md) to learn how to configure notifier secret.
 Now, open IcingaWeb2 in your browser.
 You should see a Icinga host `demo@cluster` and Icinga service `ca-cert-demo-0`.

+Following notes are important:

+- If `secretName` and `selector` both are not provided, all secrets in same namespace will be checked.
+- If `secretKey` is not provided in the alert, and SecretType of a secret is `SecretTypeTLS`, TLS certificate in `tls.crt"` will be checked.

 ### Cleaning up
 To cleanup the Kubernetes resources created by this tutorial, run: